Apollo CEO Leon Black to step down following review of ties to Jeffrey Epstein - Local News 8

 Leon Black will step down as CEO of Apollo Global Management, the investment firm said, as it also announced that an internal investigation into Black’s ties to Jeffrey Epstein found no wrongdoing.

 Black will retire by the end of July and will be succeeded by Marc Rowan, a co-founder of the private equity firm, as CEO.
-Black remain as the firm’s chairman, the firm said.
+Black will remain as the firm’s chairman, Apollo said.

+Black said in his continued role as chairman he looks forward to “focusing on strategic planning, growth initiatives, investment opportunities and supporting Apollo, which has been my life’s work, in whatever ways I can.”

 In a separate announcement, Apollo said it found no evidence of wrongdoing in Black’s past relationship with Epstein, an accused sex trafficker who hanged himself in jail in 2019.